PublicResolver

 **Get Blockchain Address**

-Returns the Blockchain address associated with the provided node
+Returns the Blockchain address associated with the provided `node` and `node`, or 0 if none.

 This function has interface ID 0xf1cb7e06.